Touring the Dome Home

 Unfortunately, moving into this house happened just as I left for college, so I've never actually 'lived' here.
 Even so, it feels more like my home than about anywhere else I've lived in my life, and going home to it always feels like getting away to a special haven.
 My parents have done such an incredible job on the inside--the entire space is cozy and warm and inviting.
 They found a really nice balance between beautifully designed spaces (like the banister going up to the second floor) and technical utility (like the organization of cabinets and the island in the kitchen).

-of wonder, mystification, and suspicion when I mention that my parents live in a dome home, so I thought I'd share some Dome Home Pix that I took on my last trip home (click on any of the photos to see them full-sized):
+Many of you have expressed varying degrees of wonder, mystification, and suspicion when I mention that my parents live in a dome home, so I thought I'd share some Dome Home Pix that I took on my last trip home (click on any of the photos to see them full-sized):

 These are some outdoor shots I took after the one big snowstorm we had while I was home.
 It snowed for almost twenty-four hours and I woke up the next morning to see all the trees rimmed with snow and the bluest sky you could imagine.
 It was like a fairy land.
 The top picture shows the driveway in the foreground.
 The hill in the background is in the west, and in the summer we like to climb up this hill to watch the sunset (if you can stand the mosquitoes or bring enough industrial strength insect repellent, that is).
 The second picture is toward the 'front yard' and runs up against the dirt road that goes to my parent's house.
 Most of the property is forested, but my parents are gradually restoring this front space to natural prairie.And these are some indoor shots looking outdoors at the rapidly melting snow.
 The first is of the big rose window at the front of the house.
 It looks out over the front yard area.
 The second picture is looking out the kitchen windows at the back yard.
 My parents built a gazebo and wrap-around deck there a few summers ago--you can see those most clearly in the first image at the beginning of the post.